Welcome to ClearView Baptist Church

 Section 2.
 Discipleship

 The Discipleship Ministry includes short-term and ongoing groups, challenging believers to grow more like Christ, lead others to faith in Christ and mentor them to grow spiritually.
-These groups meet at church, in homes and in the workplace.
+These groups meet at Church, in homes and in the workplace.
 They focus on Gospel conversations.

 Section 3.
 Worship

 The Worship Ministry provides passionate congregational worship services that allow for believers to openly profess love for God and celebrate what He has done through His Son.
-Worship ministry teaches members to participate in congregational singing, trains persons to lead, sing, and play music and provides organization and leadership for church-wide events and services.
+Worship ministry teaches members to participate in congregational singing, trains persons to lead, sing, and play music and provides organization and leadership for Church-wide events and services.

 Section 4.
 Women’s Ministry